| Freedom of Worship & Combating Religious Motivated Violence

 that use religion to justify violence in the beginning, only to

+turn it into a political investment in the end.
 This issue is not purely cultural; nor is it just a historical

 legacy brought about by warring sectarian and denominational communities.